 When you have decided to file a claim, you must act quickly.
 Although the lawyers at our firm are knowledgeable and experienced, putting together a solid case takes time.
 The statute of limitations in South Carolina is only three years from the date of your injury under South Carolina Code §15-3-20.

 If you wait too long, you could lose the chance to sue for the compensation you need.
 You also need to consider the amount of time you have to file a claim with the insurance company.
-Some insurance companies limit claim filing deadlines to his view as 48 hours after the accident.
+Some insurance companies limit claim filing deadlines to 48 hours after the accident.

 If these deadlines are not met, the court system and insurance company will prevent you from accessing the award you would have otherwise been entitled to.
 Fortunately, your personal injury attorney will work diligently to ensure these deadlines are met.
 This way, you do not have to worry that the statute of limitations will prevent you from recovering the compensation that is rightfully yours.